-The Safe System approach works on the principle that it is not acceptable for anyone to be killed or seriously injured if they make a mistake.
+The Safe System approach works on the principle that when people do make mistakes, it is not acceptable for anyone to be killed or seriously injured.

 We must re-programme how we design the system and reframe the conversation in these ways:

 |From traditional thinking...||To Safe System thinking...|

 It was accepted that some road deaths would still occur, and as long as some improvements were being made, this was seen as enough.

 We know road deaths are preventable.
 The status quo is no longer acceptable.
 By taking a system approach we can drastically reduce the level of harm on our roads.